 A day pass allows unlimited entry and

-exit all day long, a private hot springs shower, personal locker
+exit all day long, access to hot spring fed showers, personal locker

-with key, and a large plush pool towel.
+with key, and a plush pool towel.
 You will find complimentary

 spa amenities including shampoo, conditioner and shower gel,

 grooming products, sunscreen and moisturizer.
-Complimentary hot tea
+Complimentary herbal tea,

 and mineral water is offered.